-I had a first hand experience of “witnessing” this proverb literally last week in Maasai Mara.
+I had a first hand experience of literally “witnessing” this proverb last week, on my solo trip to Maasai Mara.

-After a not-so-exciting afternoon game drive, as I was returning to my camp, my driver Simon got a call informing him that 2 leopards had been spotted at a location we had just left minutes back, after a futile search for leopards.
+After a not-so-exciting afternoon game drive, as I was returning to the camp, my driver Simon got a call informing him that 2 leopards had been spotted at the location we had left minutes back – after a futile search for these very animals.
 The sun was about to set and darkness was fast descending.
-He quickly reversed the jeep and we reached the spot in time to find some tourists in 2 jeeps keenly looking towards an area, dimly washed with twilight.
-My eyes needed a little time to see what they were seeing – two leopards lounging on the fallen trunk of a tree, looking into the bushes and beyond.
+He quickly reversed the jeep and reached the spot in time to find 2 jeeploads of tourists keenly looking towards a spot, dimly washed with twilight.
+My eyes needed a little time to figure out what they were looking at – two leopards lounging on the fallen trunk of a tree, looking into the bushes and beyond.

 One was visibly much smaller than the other but I couldn’t make out if it was an older brother or the mother.
 Anyone who knows me even a little bit, knows about my love affair with these very beautiful but shy grey-eyed cats.
 As I sat enraptured, feasting my eyes on these two cats, I noticed two young elephants benignly progressing towards these spotted felines, while merrily chomping on the plucked grass.
 Although the little one was closer to the pachyderms, the older one had wisely slipped off the log and disappeared into the long grass as they came closer.